casper-network/docs-archive/dapp/dapp-developer-education/learning-dapp-development.md

 #### Using GQL To learn about the network

+- Devnet
   - description of the network
   - purpose, objectives, and interests of the network
-    - composition of the network
+  - composition
-    - process of the network
+  - he network
   - summary, conclusions - relations, synthesis